 For me, the homemade sauce is what makes a stir fry stand out.
 Soy sauce, honey, ginger, and garlic are what make this stir fry sauce incredible.
 It seasons the meat and veggies perfectly.

-I like to add water chestnuts for a little crunch to mine too!
+I like to add water chestnuts or baby corn for a little crunch to mine too!

 Follow my recipe to learn how to make the perfect stir fry.
 Let the meat soak for a short bit.
 Then cook the chicken first, followed by veggies after.